 Fall 2012-present (ongoing)

 In Fall 2012, Heather developed a farm-based education program for youth in collaboration with the Dickinson College Farm and farm Director Jenn Halpin.
 The program, known as SEED: Sustainable Earth Education, was designed in an effort to educate students about organic agricultural practices in order to better understanding where food comes from and how it is grown.
 SEED classes are designed to explore creativity through art projects and hands-on activities.
 During the Spring 2013 semester, Heather once again wrote curriculum, advertised, and taught classes for SEED.
 These initiatives were to complete her independent study but are also to fulfill her passion to teach environmental education.
-The program will be continued by Carson Koser for the 2013-2014 academic year.
+The program is still running and each year we have a student educator who runs the program in conjunction with our Education and Outreach Coordinator.

 Computer Science Independent Study